 Become acquainted with the host of birds that nest and breed in Northern Illinois.
 Observe breeding, foraging, and nesting behavior; discuss food choices and nesting habits; and learn bird songs and calls.
-The class will visit different birding hotspots to seek out a diversity of summer birds in the Northern Illinois region.
+After the first classroom session, the class will visit different birding hotspots to seek out a diversity of summer birds that live in our different local habitats.

 Instructor: Denis Kania, birding instructor